TechNovaSchool/SeleniumFall23/Readme.md

 How we automated test cases?

 1. We created a class
-   We created a logic, we used webdrivermanage, we also instantiate an object for browser in the class/ method
+   We created a logic, we used webdrivermanager, we also instantiate an object for browser in the class/ method

 2. How we did verify if the test pass or not